 Before he quit his job to pursue baking, Goldman worked as a personal chef.
+He trained under chefs at such notable restaurants as French Laundry and the Vail Cascade Hotel.
 However, his culinary career began when he was just 14 years old working at a local bagel shop.

-Goldman is known for hosting “Kids Baking Championship” on Food Network and has a net worth of $5 million.
+Goldman is known for hosting “Kids Baking Championship” on Food Network.

 Emeril Lagasse: Chef and Restauranteur

 Emeril Lagasse is arguably the world’s most famous culinary television personality.
 Before embarking on his career as a celebrity chef on television, though, he was, well, a celebrity chef, opening Emeril’s Restaurant in New Orleans in 1990.

 Over the course of his impressive career, Lagasse has opened at least 10 restaurants and racked up nearly 70 television credits dating back to 1993.